cazala/synaptic/docs/testing.md

   the last sixteen states of each rollout toward the target while learning growth, persistence, and damage repair from an in-place sample pool.
-The adaptive eight-sample curriculum advances only after seed-grown, retained, and damaged final states repeatedly meet target-relative image-error and living-cell-coverage criteria.
-Damage probability increases with measured repair confidence rather than elapsed updates.
-Its cuts include the demo button's four-cell-radius hole.
+The adaptive eight-sample curriculum advances only after seed-grown, retained, and damaged final states repeatedly meet worst-sample target-relative image error, target-cell coverage, and living-cell-count criteria.
+Regeneration additionally requires a 96-batch evidence window, 97% confidence, and a 90% strict pass rate.
+Damage probability increases with measured repair confidence rather than elapsed updates, and target-anchored cuts range from the demo's four-cell-radius hole to harder wounds.
 Every eighth update streams its four tensors into Automata's live `GrowingNeural` simulation on a 48×48 desktop grid or 32×32 mobile grid, while the trainer remains 24×24.
 A centered, padded, training-area-normalized health check